 It takes numerous small snacks to make a meal.
 The Downy Woodpecker, like many other insectivorous birds, knows that foraging in a dead tree is a good strategy.
 Humans have a term for this---'economy of effort.'

-Peggy Honda

-When decay reshapes wood into small saucers and grooves, a bird recognizes a handy anvil---just the kitchen tool it needs for crushing large seeds and the exoskeleton of its victims.
+Photo by Peggy Honda When decay reshapes wood into small saucers and grooves, a bird recognizes a handy anvil---just the kitchen tool it needs for crushing large seeds and the exoskeleton of its victims.
 It also doubles as a place to store them!

-ParadiseBirding.com
+Photo by ParadiseBirding.com

 A bird needs to wipe, clean and shape its bill.
 When it's time, a dead limb is a good napkin, scrub brush and file.
 But that's not all.
 It is a substrate for spreading scented preen-oil to lure a mate!

-Peggy Honda

-Whether birds take a wet or dry bath, yoga positions seem part of the routine.
-Wings, necks and legs need ample room to lift and stretch so birds can clean every nook and cranny and keep their feathers flightready.
+Photo by Peggy Honda Whether birds take a wet or dry bath, yoga positions seem part of the routine.
+Wings, necks and legs need ample room to lift and stretch so birds can clean every nook and cranny and keep their feathers flight-ready.
 Joe Chandler

 No tax deductions apply in Nature.
 A dead tree freely donates all its remains to the wildlife community.
 Specific residents above and below ground are designed for different jobs: to dismantle, repurpose or convert its nutrients to humus.
 FotoRequest

 If a stream or lake is its final resting place, a prostrate tree offers a couple of benefits.
 It's a dry spot to nap when your tummy is full, and you can cuddle with mom at the same time.

-FotoRequest

-Though the grasshopper and field mouse wish the American Kestrel no hunting advantages beyond what he already possesses, this handsome falcon shows why even the last remnants of a tree stump is better than removing it completely.
+FotoRequest Though the grasshopper and field mouse wish the American Kestrel no hunting advantages beyond what he already possesses, this handsome falcon shows why even the last remnants of a tree stump is better than removing it completely.
 Don Mammoser

 What's true of us as we age also applies to trees.
 Beauty becomes less about appearance and more about the intrinsic value we retain.
-For safety and other reasons many of us have to leave our home, but like old trees, sometimes we just need a little extra care to remain.
+For safety and other reasons many of us have to leave our home, but like old trees, sometimes we just need a little extra care to remain where we are Please always ask, 'Does the tree need to be removed completely?'
+TreeCareForBirds.com Check us out on Facebook CavityConservation.com Check us out on Facebook